-If you did not return your Airport Collection Form to UL by the requested date, UL will not arrange for you to be picked up from the airport.
+If you did not return your Airport Collection Form to UL by the requested date, or you are not arriving on the UL arrival date due to a conflict with UWEC final exams, UL will not arrange for you to be picked up from the airport.
 However, there is regular bus or taxi service from the airport to UL.
 You can find details on pages 31-33 of the UL Pre-Arrival Handbook.
 We recommend that you print this handbook, or at least these pages, so that you can easily access the information if necessary.